Zeek Package Index¶

 The DPD (dynamic protocol detection) activates port-independent protocol detection and selectively disables analyzers if protocol violations occur.

 The signature framework provides for doing low-level pattern matching.
-While signatures are not Bro’s preferred detection tool, they sometimes come in handy and are closer to what many people are familiar with from using other NIDS.
+While signatures are not Zeek’s preferred detection tool, they sometimes come in handy and are closer to what many people are familiar with from using other NIDS.

 The software framework provides infrastructure for maintaining a table of software versions seen on the network.
 The version parsing itself is carried out by external protocol-specific scripts that feed into this framework.